Ernst Pöppel

 Ernst Pöppel (born 29 April 1940) is a German psychologist and neuroscientist.
-He is the father of Dr. David Poeppel.
+He is the father of David Poeppel.

 Education and research

 Pöppel was born in Schwessin, Farther Pomerania.
-He studied psychology and biology in Freiburg and Munich, before finishing his academic education with PhD in 1968 in Innsbruck, Austria.
-He did research on temporal perception and circadian rhythms between 1964 and 1968, in the Max-Planck-Institute of Behavioral Physiology, and on neurophysiology of vision in 1969 and 1970 in Max-Planck-Institute of Psychiatry, Munich.
+He studied psychology and biology at the University of Freiburg and LMU Munich, before finishing his academic education with PhD in 1968 at the University of Innsbruck, Austria.
+He did research on temporal perception and circadian rhythms between 1964 and 1968 at the Max Planck Institute for Behavioral Physiology, and on neurophysiology of vision in 1969 and 1970 at the Max Planck Institute of Psychiatry in Munich.
 From 1971 to 1973, he did research on neuropsychology of vision at the Department of Psychology and Brain Science at MIT, Cambridge, USA.
 At the same time, he was staff scientist at the Neuroscience Research Program (NRP).
 At this time, he described together with Richard Held and Douglas Frost a phenomenon of residual vision, which became known as blindsight.

-After his first habilitation in Sensory Physiology (Dr. med. habil.) in 1974, and a second one in Psychology (Dr. phil. habil.) in 1976, he became Professor of Medical Psychology (“Ordinarius”) in 1976 at the Medical Faculty of Munich University, Germany.
+After his first habilitation in Sensory Physiology (Dr. med. habil.) in 1974, and a second one in Psychology (Dr. phil. habil.) in 1976, he became Professor of Medical Psychology (“Ordinarius”) in 1976 at the Medical Faculty of LMU Munich in Germany.
 In 1977, he founded the Institute for Medical Psychology, and he became its director, a position he held until 2008.
-From 1992 to 1997, he had leave of absence from Munich University, when he was board member of the national Research Center Juelich, where he was responsible for the Life Sciences (Brain Research, Biotechnology), Environmental Sciences, and Mathematical Modeling.
+From 1992 to 1997, he had leave of absence from LMU Munich, when he was board member of the national Research Center Jülich, where he was responsible for the Life Sciences (Brain Research, Biotechnology), Environmental Sciences, and Mathematical Modeling.
 He has been a member of the Leopoldina since 1993.

 Human Science Center

-In 1997, he and the neuroscientist Gerhard Neuweiler founded the Humanwissenschaftliches Zentrum (HWZ – Human Science Center) of Munich University, and he has been the CEO since then.
+In 1997, he and the neuroscientist Gerhard Neuweiler founded the Humanwissenschaftliches Zentrum (HWZ – Human Science Center) of LMU Munich, and he has been the CEO since then.
 The HWZ is an interdisciplinary and international platform for research to bridge the gap between academic faculties.
 With its more than 70 members worldwide, research of the HWZ focuses on “anthropological universals and cultural specifics”.
 In 1999, for instance, the HWZ started a sequence of Sino-German Workshops together with Peking University.
 The 7th Sino-German Workshop in 2008, was dedicated to the topic of “Culture and Identity”, which was co-organized with Shihui Han from the Department of Psychology of Beida (Peking University).

 Directorships

-Since 2000, Ernst Pöppel is also Co-Director of Parmenides Center for the Study of Thinking (Elba, Italy, and Munich), since 2001, he is Scientific Director of the Generation Research Program (GRP) in Bad Tölz, Germany, and since 2006 he is Co-Director of the FESTO Program of Applied Knowing (F.PAK).
-The GRP is dedicated to research for the elderly taking into consideration of demographic changes; F.PAK develops a new Master Program for vocational learning based on results from the neurosciences and systems theory.
+Since 2000, Ernst Pöppel is also Co-Director of Parmenides Center for the Study of Thinking (Elba, Italy, and Munich), since 2001, he is the Scientific Director of the Generation Research Program (GRP) in Bad Tölz, Germany, and since 2006 he is Co-Director of the FESTO Program of Applied Knowing (F.PAK).
+The GRP is dedicated to research for the elderly taking into consideration demographic changes; F.PAK develops a new Master Program for vocational learning based on results from the neurosciences and systems theory.